wanyingkang/MITgcm-for-icy-ocean-worlds/README.md

 Folder structure:
     i) build: it contains the objective files source code files and executable.
 You are not supposed to directly edit anything in this folder. ii) code: it contains the source code files you have edited for the specific case.
 If you make changes to anything in the code folder, you’ll need to go back to the build folder and rebuild the model.
 To do so, go to the build folder, load proper modules, type "make" and hit enter. iii) input: it contains all the namelist files which tell the model about the configuration you want, e.g. ocean salinity, bathymetry, domain etc. A matlab file in this folder called gendata.m is used to set up the namelist files (whose names starting w/ “data.xxx”) and produce the input data files needed for the configuration (e.g., bathymetry profile).
-Better to read gendata.m carefully to know what will be put into the model.
+Please take a close look before using!
 Changes will be needed if you want to alter the model configuration. iv) data_[casename]: this is a link pointing to a folder that stores your data and run the experiment.
     v) jupyter_template.ipynb: it visualize the model output.
 In order for this to work, you need to download my analysis library (in the analysis folder here).
 For MIT svante user, you need to go to: https://svante-ood.mit.edu/pun/sys/dashboard/batch_connect/sessions to start a jupyter notebook session. vi) newrundir: this script help you create a new experiment which uses the same source code but potentially different namelist setups. ./newrundir [expname] create [reference expname]

+6. Run gendata.m by typing in "matlab<gendata.m"

-6. to run the model, you need to get into the run directory, data_[casename]_[expname], and sbatch run.sub (may vary in other systems, check with IT people).
+7. to run the model, you need to get into the run directory, data_[casename]_[expname], and sbatch run.sub (may vary in other systems, check with IT people).
 It will run the model until totaliteration is reached.

 Good luck!